ProgSK/RoboStudUR3/README.md

 #################################################################

 #################################################################
 Collision Detection & Avoidance Progress Log:
+- updated the UR3e model with the rg2 gripper.
+- added joint constraints to ensure the robot doesn't solve for a weird motion plan when going around obstacles (and pose).
+- updated the environment layout (moved conveyor belt, and obstacle)
 #################################################################